langchain-ai/langgraph-swarm-py/README.md

 ### Customizing agent implementation

 By default, individual agents are expected to communicate over a single `messages` key that is shared by all agents and the overall multi-agent swarm graph.
 This means that **all** of the messages from **all** of the agents will be combined into a single, shared list of messages.
 This might not be desirable if you don't want to expose an agent's internal history of messages.
-To change this, you can customize the agent by doing the following:
+To change this, you can customize the agent by taking the following steps:

-* use custom [state schema](https://langchain-ai.github.io/langgraph/concepts/low_level#schema) with a different key for messages, for example `alice_messages`
+1.  use custom [state schema](https://langchain-ai.github.io/langgraph/concepts/low_level#schema) with a different key for messages, for example `alice_messages`
-* write a wrapper that converts the parent graph state to the child agent state and back (see this [how-to](https://langchain-ai.github.io/langgraph/how-tos/subgraph-transform-state/) guide)
+1.  write a wrapper that converts the parent graph state to the child agent state and back (see this [how-to](https://langchain-ai.github.io/langgraph/how-tos/subgraph-transform-state/) guide)

 ```python
 from typing_extensions import TypedDict, Annotated